A note on global in-time behavior for the semilinear nonlocal heat exchanger system: Main results

 \begin{theorem} Let $u_0,v_0\in L^{\infty}\cap L^1$ and $\min\{p,q\}>p_{\mathrm{Fuj}}(\frac{n}{\sigma})$.
 Then, there exists $\varepsilon_0>0$ such that for any $\varepsilon\in(0,\varepsilon_0]$ the semilinear nonlocal heat exchanger system \eqref{Eq-Semi-Nonlocal-Heat-System} with $\sigma>0$ has uniquely determined global in-time solutions

 for any $1\leqslant m_1,m_2\leqslant+\infty$.
 Furthermore, they satisfy the equivalent integral equations

 and the following decay estimates:

 where $m=m_1$ if $w=u$; $m=m_2$ if $w=v$. \end{theorem} \begin{remark} For the local case $\sigma=1$, our condition on the exponents $\min\{p,q\}$ and the decay estimates of solutions (by taking $m_1=m_2=+\infty$) exactly coincide with those in \cite[Theorem 2.3]{Treton=2024}.
-His result relied on the smallness of $\widehat{u}_0,\widehat{v}_0\in L^1$, whereas we require $u_0,v_0\in L^{\infty}$.
+His result relied on the smallness of $\widehat{u}_0,\widehat{v}_0\in L^1$, which implies our condition on $u_0,v_0\in L^{\infty}$.
 For another, we do not assume the non-negativity of initial data. \end{remark} \begin{remark} Our mild solution $u$ or $v$ given by \eqref{Equa-01} for the diffusion-coupled system contains mixed information of all data $u_0,v_0$ and all nonlinearities $u^p,v^q$, instead of single information for the reaction-coupled system, e.g. \cite[Equality (2.1)]{Pang-Sun-Wang=2006}. \end{remark}